DOING BUSINESS IN CAYMAN ISLANDS IN 2023

 - Investing US$2.9 million (KYD2.4 million) in businesses whose workforce consists of at least 50% local Caymanians;

-- Foreigners may only purchase Cayman property through an ordinary non-resident company and not through an exempted company.
-This increases the administration associated with owning real estate in the Caymans;
+- Foreigners may only purchase Cayman property through an ordinary resident company and not through an exempted company.
+This increases the administration associated with owning real estate in the Caymans; and

 - Because the Cayman Islands has no taxes of its own, it has not concluded many double taxation avoidance treaties.
-Consequently, Cayman Islands companies are not always the most tax-efficient holding companies;
+Consequently, Cayman Islands companies are not the most tax-efficient holding companies; and

 Tell us what you need - we’ll send you a customised proposal in 5 hours!